 This Prospectus includes forward-looking statements.
 The Company has based these forward-looking statements largely on its current expectation and projections about future events and financial trends affecting its business and operations.
 Words including, but not limited to "believe", "may", "will", "estimates", "continues", "anticipates", "intends", "expects" and similar words are intended to identify forward-looking statements.
 In light of the risks and uncertainties associated with forward-looking statements, investors should be aware that the forward-looking events and circumstances in this Prospectus may or may not occur.
-The Company's actual results could differ significantly from those anticipated in the Company's forward-looking statements.
+The Company's forward-looking statements.

 The contents of this Prospectus are not to be considered as legal, business or tax advice.
-Each prospective purchaser of the CPs receiving a copy of this Prospectus acknowledges that he has not relied on the Sole Issue Manager, Arranger and Underwriter or Selling Agents in his investigation of the accuracy of such information or his investment decision.
+Each prospective purchaser of the CPs receiving a copy of this Prospectus acknowledges that he has not relied on the Issue Manager and Underwriter / Arranger or Selling Agents in his investigation of the accuracy of such information or his investment decision.
 Prospective purchasers should consult their own counsel, accountants or other advisors as to legal, tax, business, financial and related aspects of a purchase of the CPs.

 The CPs are offered solely on the basis of the information contained and the representations made in this Prospectus.
-No dealer, salesman or other person has been authorized by the Company or by the Sole Issue Manager, Arranger and Underwriter to issue any advertisement or to give any information or make any representation in connection with the Offer other than those contained in this Prospectus and, if issued, given or made, such advertisement, information or representation must not be relied upon as having been authorized by the Company or by the Sole Issue Manager, Arranger and Underwriter.
+No dealer, salesman or other person has been authorized by the Company or by the Issue Manager and Underwriter / Arranger to issue any advertisement or to give any information or make any representation in connection with the Offer other than those contained in this Prospectus and, if issued, given or made, such advertisement, information or representation must not be relied upon as having been authorized by the Company or by the Issue Manager and Underwriter / Arranger.